 - This sense of independence and self-reliance is partially because of the digital world they grew up in.

-Read on to learn more about Generation Z’s spending habits and their other financial patterns.
+Read on to learn more about Generation Z’s spending habits and their other financial patterns as we enter 2020.

 How Generation Z Shops Online and Offline